metagraph-dev/metagraph/docs/user_guide/resolver.rst

 Custom Resolver
 ~~~~~~~~~~~~~~~

-Usually, the default resolver is sufficient for most scripts using metagraph.
+The default resolver is usually sufficient for most scripts use cases of metagraph.
 However, it is
 also possible to create custom resolvers separate from the default resolver.
 This requires
-creating a Resolver and registering plugins manually.
+creating a ``Resolver`` and registering plugins manually.

 .. code-block:: python